 Skip to Content

 Whether you have been to Spain’s sunny Costa del Sol before or have an impression in your mind of what it must be like from what you have seen or read, you have to throw all these impressions aside as Nerja is not your typical Spanish holiday destination.
-Affectionately referred to as The Jewel of the Costa del Sol, Nerja, is a beach town filled with plenty of things to see and do that also happens to be ideally located for a day trip to Granada or a tour of the white villages of Andalucia.
+Affectionately referred to as The Jewel of the Costa del Sol, Nerja, is a beautiful beach town that also happens to be ideally located for a day trip to Granada or a tour of the white villages of Andalucia.
 If you’re traveling in the south of Spain and planning to visit this beautiful Mediterranean resort town soon, keep reading; here are the best things to do in Nerja- the balcony of Europe!

 Save up to 25% on your flight to Nerja with Qatar Airways’s Oh-la-la deals.